How to Introduce a New Puppy to Your Current Dog

 Reward Both Dogs When They Show Positive Behavior

-Positive reinforcement is an essential part of introducing a new puppy to an existing dog.
-To ensure the best possible outcome, reward both animals when they show positive behavior or signs of acceptance towards one another.
+Positive reinforcement training is an essential part of introducing a new puppy to an existing dog.
+To ensure the best possible outcome, reward both animals with treats and attention when they show positive behavior or signs of acceptance towards one another.
 This will encourage them to create a healthy and harmonious relationship over time.

 Avoid Any Verbal or Physical Punishment for Unwanted Behaviors